How to Create a Great Manufacturing Website in 2020

 - Logos for awards, certificates, partners, or associations

 Your website visitors should be able to browse your capabilities or search for a product easily.
-For capability and service-based manufacturers, this means easily-found services pages that are well-written and organized logically by application, industry, or material.
-On your capability pages, don’t forget to list details such as:
+For capability and service-based manufacturers, this means easily-found service pages that are well-written and organized logically by application, industry, or material.

 - Industries served